Asset Protection: Tax & Financial Aspects (17.5 hrs)

 1. Specify the goals and purposes of asset protection, the objections some people have about shielding assets from creditors, and reasons for asset protection.

-2. Identify situations that can unexpectedly put assets and financial security at stake and the common sources of lawsuits.
+2. Identify situations that put assets and financial security at stake and the common sources of lawsuits, recognize the dual concepts of liability, and determine the asset protection concepts of insurance, asset placement, and statutory protections.

-4. Specify the types of creditors associated with asset protection and fraudulent transfers recognizing their salient characteristics.
+3. Specify the types of creditors associated with asset protection and fraudulent transfers recognizing their salient characteristics and identify the fraudulent transfer provisions, badges of fraud, statutes of limitation, and potential criminal penalties.

 Protecting Assets: Insurance